Trystan-Schmits/Group/_posts/2023-10-27-SimpilfiedEndCredits.md

                 ctx[key]=value; //set the contexts change (ex:{fillStyle:"red"} will set ctx.fillStyle to red) }
         }
-        ctx.fillText(text,canvas.width/2,scrollY-yOffset); //draw text at middle, and draw y with scroll and offset };
+        ctx.fillText(text,xOffset,scrollY-yOffset); //draw text at middle, and draw y with scroll and offset };
     function addText() { //Text,Offset
         text("Created By", 0);